Emmiechege/ALX-_practice/command_line_args/Readme.md

 # COMMAND LINE ARGUMENTS.

-This directory has files that contain different programs written to solve common tasks under comand line arguments in c programming
+This sub-directory has files that contain different programs written to solve common tasks under comand line arguments in c programming

+it mainly focuses on argument count(argc) and argument vector(argv)